Medical Imaging Meets 3D Printing

 "From virtualization to 3D actualization"

-Dr. Quigley begins by explaining the core of 3D Printing as a subset of Additive Manufacturing.
+Dr. Quigley begins by explaining the core of 3D printing in healthcare as a subset of Additive Manufacturing.
 When applied to medicine, 3D Printing is when medical images from a CT or MRI scan are turned into tangible physical anatomical models.
 He continues with the history of how STL came about.
-STL is the basic file format for 3D printing software.
+STL is the basic file format for medical 3D printing software.
 It's a way of turning volumetric data into a 3D structure.

 The basic method for succeeding with Medical 3D Printing, according to Dr. Quigley is to first acquire quality data using good algorithms.
 Then you segment it carefully with software and decide on the areas you want to keep and turn into a solid object.
 This segmentation is a very important part of the process and using dedicated software will produce a more accurate virtual model.
 Afterwards the data is processed into a series of triangles that will form a structure.
 The model of triangles is then converted into a pathway, or encoding, for the printer to make the final 3D print.
 Finally, there's the quality control once the model is printed.
 You can create virtual phantom models, or download phantom models with which you can compare and assess your own model, says Dr. Quigley.